 Crepe myrtles (Lagerstroemia spp.) are gorgeous shrubs and trees that provide year-round interest.
-Originally native to Southern Asia, crepe myrtles have become naturalized in the Southern United States.
-In this article, I’ll share my experience on growing and caring for crepe myrtles.
+Originally native to southern Asia, they have become naturalized in the southern United States.
+In this article, I’ll share my experience growing and caring for crepe myrtles.

 How to Grow and Care for Crepe Myrtle

 Where and How to Plant Crepe Myrtles